Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

-Due to their increased risk for hip and elbow dysplasia, it is recommended to prevent access to large flights of stairs until 8 months of age or older.
+Due to their increased risk for hip and elbow dysplasia, it is recommended to prevent access to large flights of stairs until eight months of age or older.

 Senior Golden Retrievers with no severe mobility or health issues are okay with climbing stairs.
-In fact, as we will discuss in the next section, stairs can be beneficial to Golden Retrievers, including older dogs or even ones with arthritis.
+In fact, as we will discuss in the next section, stairs can benefit Golden Retrievers, including older dogs or even ones with arthritis.

 Safety Tips for Stairs